Enter your ZIP Code

 to get insurance quotes in your area

 In case you were wondering, a sedan usually has four doors while a coupe has two doors.
 The sedan is the basic non-luxury vehicle in the world of automobiles.
-Sedans carry passengers more comfortable in the back seat and are a popular type of vehicle.
+Sedans carry passengers more comfortably in the back seat and are a popular type of vehicle.

 There are no shortages of vehicles on the American roadways.
 There are more than 280 million registered vehicles in the country and, by some estimates, Americans drive over 3 trillion miles per year in aggregate.
-With that much volume it will come as no surprise to find out that there are more than six million accidents annually in recent years, causing well over 30 thousand fatalities and hundreds of thousands of injuries.
-The National Highway Traffic Safety Administration has estimated that the total direct costs of car crashes approaches $300 billion annually and has a net financial impact on our economy of hundreds of billions more when you factor in all of the indirect costs.
+With that much volume, it will come as no surprise to find out that there are more than six million accidents annually in recent years, causing well over 30 thousand fatalities and hundreds of thousands of injuries.
+The National Highway Traffic Safety Administration has estimated that the total direct costs of car crashes approaches $300 billion annually and have a net financial impact on our economy of hundreds of billions more when you factor in all of the indirect costs.
 So, while automobiles are a critical component of the modern lifestyle, there is a large element of financial risk to owning and operating a sedan.
 And that’s where insurance comes in.
 Auto insurance helps pay for the resulting medical and property damages from car accidents.
 Without insurance protection, a single serious car crash could drain you financially.
-If you cause an accident, you can be held responsible for paying the bodily injury expenses and property damage of the other party.
+If you cause an accident, you can be held responsible for paying the bodily injury expenses and property damage to the other party.

 Sedans come in all shapes and sizes and with different levels of accessories.
 The rule of thumb for insuring sedans is rather simple.
 It is very likely that the more your car costs, the higher your annual insurance bill will be.
 And that makes sense when you think about it.
-Although accident related medical costs for injuries aren’t determined by the type of vehicle you were in, the price of property damage is a function of the cost of the car.
+Although accident-related medical costs for injuries aren’t determined by the type of vehicle you were in, the price of property damage is a function of the cost of the car.
 More expensive cars are more expensive to repair so they generally cost more to insure.
-Car makers offer sedan buyers a lot of different trim lines, offering nice luxuries such as expensive audio equipment, leather interiors, and more advanced electronics.
+Carmakers offer sedan buyers a lot of different trim lines, offering nice luxuries such as expensive audio equipment, leather interiors, and more advanced electronics.
 Higher priced items like these usually cost more to repair.
 So, when choosing your sedan keep in mind that your insurance premiums may be influenced by your choices of make and model.

 Sedans will cost less to insure than other types of vehicles like trucks or hybrids, but prices vary greatly between insurance providers.
 Before making your choice of sedan consider researching the insurance costs before laying down your money.
 Insurance companies will give you free quotes, so it pays to shop around before you buy.